MicrosoftDocs/win32/desktop-src/DirectShow/camschedule-getevent.md

 ---
-Description: The GetEvent method retrieves an event handle, which is used to signal a change in the next advise time. ms.assetid: 2548a321-df65-4a5b-9e6a-8bbc031254c7
+description: The GetEvent method retrieves an event handle, which is used to signal a change in the next advise time. ms.assetid: 2548a321-df65-4a5b-9e6a-8bbc031254c7
 title: CAMSchedule.GetEvent method (Dsschedule.h)
 ms.topic: reference